al-hernandez/Data-Science/README.md

 # Classification Using Supervised Machine Learning
 ### **Approach:**
-Multi-class classification was accomplished by implement linear, non-linear, and ensemble methods.
+Multi-class classification was accomplished by implementing linear, non-linear, and ensemble methods.
 A KNN Classifier and a Random Forest Model achieved the highest accuracy score.

 **Linear & Non-linear Models**